Nike expected to return to profit as online sales, demand from China pick up

 Portland, Oregon-based Nike is expected to post a net profit of US$729 million in the most recent quarter, versus a loss of US$790 million in the fourth quarter, according to Refinitiv.

-To save costs and target investment online this year, the company said in July it would cut corporate jobs starting Oct.
-1 and end nine major retail contracts, including deals with department store Dillard's and Amazon.com-owned shoe retailer Zappos.
-Nike in July scrapped plans to open a major shoe plant in Arizona in favor of investments elsewhere.
+To save costs and target investment online this year, the company said in July it would cut corporate jobs starting Oct 1 and end nine major retail contracts, including deals with department store Dillard's and Amazon.com-owned shoe retailer Zappos.
+Nike in July scrapped plans to open a major shoe plant in Arizona in favour of investments elsewhere.

 The company has invested this year in marketing itself as a supporter of high-profile social and political movements like Black Lives Matter and Time to Vote, and launched a new maternity line and several inclusive ad campaigns.